WestonSpiro/CNum/README.md

 # CNum

-A simple C program that takes a whole number and returns The octal representation
+A simple C program that takes a whole number and returns the octal representation, the hexadecimal representation, the inverse, the square root, tne number squared & the number cubed.
-The hexadecimal representation
-The inverse
-The square root
-Tne number squared
-The number cubed